aws-samples/aws-serverless-workshops/NewDeveloper/3_DeployFeature/README.md

 #### Deploy-dev

-This stage will retrieve the build artifact and deploy it to the dev environment
+This stage will retrieve the build artifact and deploy it to the dev environment.

 ```yaml
 - stage: deploy-dev